medic/cht-docs/content/en/apps/tutorials/user-management-tool.md

 ---
-title: "Configuring the CHT User Management tool"
+title: "CHT User Management tool"
 linkTitle: User management tool
 weight: 23
 description: >
- How to configure a web-based user management tool for your CHT project.
+ How to use and configure a user management tool for your CHT project.
 relatedContent: >
   apps/tutorials/contact-and-users-1
   apps/guides/data/users-bulk-load
 ---

 The user management tool is a user-friendly web application used within CHT projects to manage users.

-## Required Resources
+It is used to decentralize the user management process while ensuring accuracy.
+The tool provides templates that can be downloaded and populated.

+The user management tool has various features and fuctionalities including:
+* Creation of single or bulk (many) users.
+* Replacing of existing users
+* Moving of an existing place
+  * Users can access bulk user templates that they can populate.
+  * One can validate the entries before the upload.
+  * Download the user credentials upon upload.
+* Validation of input for completeness and accuracy.
+The tool identifies errors that the can be corrected.

+# Configuring the CHT User Management tool
 ## Implementation Steps
 1. Clone the `cht-user-management` repository.
 2. Create a new folder under `src/config` with your required instance eg. chis-znz